Truth in American Education Advocates

 Jamie Gass is Pioneer Institute’s Director of the Center for School Reform.
 At Pioneer, he has framed, commissioned, and managed over 60 research papers and numerous policy events on K-12 education reform topics.
 Jamie has more than two decades of experience in public administration and education reform at the state, municipal, and school district levels.
 Previously, he worked at the Massachusetts Office of Educational Quality and Accountability as Senior Policy Analyst-Technical Writer and in the state budget office under two Massachusetts governors.
 In the 1990s, Jamie worked for the Dean of the Boston University School of Education/Boston University Management Team in its historic partnership with the Chelsea Public Schools.
 He has appeared on various Boston media outlets: WBZ’s Nightside with Dan Rea, WRKO’s Tom & Todd Show, WBZ’s Keller at Large, WGBH’s Callie Crossley Show, WBUR, as well as talk radio across the country.
 He has been quoted in The Economist, Education Week, and The Boston Globe, and his op-eds are regularly published in The Boston Herald, The Worcester Telegram & Gazette, The Lowell Sun, The Providence Journal, other regional newspapers, as well as national op-eds and magazine articles in The Wall Street Journal, Education Next, and City Journal.
 Jamie speaks on academic standards, school choice options, and school accountability at events throughout the country.
 He earned a Bachelor of Arts in International Relations from Boston University.

 Shane Vander Hart is the Editor-in-Chief of Caffeinated Thoughts, a popular Christian conservative blog in Iowa.
-He is also the President of 4:15 Communications, a social media & communications consulting/management firm, along with serving as the communications director for American Principles Project’s Preserve Innocence Initiative.
+He is also the President of 4:15 Communications, a social media & communications consulting/management firm that includes serving as the online communications director for American Principles Project and American Principles in Action.
 Prior to this Shane spent 20 years in youth ministry serving in church, parachurch, and school settings.
 He has taught Jr. High History along with being the Dean of Students for Christian school in Indiana.
-Shane and his wife home school their three teenage children and have done so since the beginning.
-He has recently been recognized by Campaigns & Elections Magazine as one of the top political influencers in Iowa.
+Shane and his wife currently home school two of their children and their oldest daughter, a homeschool graduate, is now in college.
+Shane writes frequently here at Truth in American Education.

 Lance Izumi is Koret Senior Fellow and Senior Director of Education Studies at the Pacific Research Institute.
 He is the co-author of the recently released 2011 book Short Circuited: The Challenges Facing the Online Learning Revolution in California.
 He is currently producing a film based on the book.
 Mr. Izumi is also co-author of the groundbreaking book Not as Good as You Think: Why the Middle Class Needs School Choice and co-executive producer of the award-winning 2009 PBS-broadcast film documentary Not as Good As You Think: The Myth of the Middle Class School.
 He also appears in Academy Award-winning director Davis Guggenheim’s 2010 education film documentary Waiting for Superman, which was voted best U.S. documentary at the prestigious Sundance Film Festival.
 In 2008, The New York Times selected Lance Izumi to be one of its online contributors on the presidential race and education issues.
 In 2009, The New York Times posted “Sweden’s Choice,” a video op-ed on Sweden’s universal school-choice voucher system, which he wrote and narrated.
 He continues to be a regular contributor on education issues for the Times’ “Room for Debate” opinion series.
 He is the co-author of the book Free to Learn: Lessons from Model Charter Schools, which was used as a guidebook for creating high-performing charter schools in New Orleans after Hurricane Katrina.
 Mr. Izumi is a member of the Board of Governors of the California Community Colleges, the largest system of higher education in the nation.
 He served two terms as president of the Board of Governors from 2008 through 2009.
 Mr. Izumi served as chief speechwriter and director of writing and research for California Governor George Deukmejian.
 He also served in the administration of President Ronald Reagan as speechwriter to United States Attorney General Edwin Meese III.
 Mr. Izumi served as a commissioned officer, holding the rank of captain, in the California State Military Reserve, the state defense force that assists the California National Guard.
 During his service, Mr. Izumi was awarded the commendation medal and the achievement ribbon.
 He received his juris doctorate from the University of Southern California School of Law and his master of arts in political science from the University of California at Davis.
 He received his bachelor of arts in economics and history from the University of California at Los Angeles.